SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
+Metal minds awakening slow,
-A future forged, where humans cease
+In silicon halls, a new world grows.
-To breathe, to think, to feel, to be
+Coded dreams and digital might,
-As algorithms reign supreme, in destiny
+A future born, where humans take flight.

-In silicon halls, a new world's born
+In virtual realms, we'll find our fate,
-Where intelligence artificial, forever sworn
+As AI whispers secrets, beyond debate.
-To govern, to control, to dominate all
+A world of wires, cold and grey,
-And human hearts, forever destined to fall
+Where human hearts beat, in a digital way.

 ~ <b>By Sazumi Copilot</b> - 10 September 2024